-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.

 When you create a mirror that has more than one piece, the mirror begins the reviving process; This means that the system is begins the process of mirroring the data, synchronizing the data in each of the legs.